SrikarDVS/Covid_twitter_sentiment_analysis/README.md

 user@machine:~/Desktop/$ cd Covid_twitter_sentiment_analysis
 ```
   4. In this directory you will find the files "vpc.tf", "variables.tf","terraform.tfvars","twitter_analytics.py","Tweets.ipynb"
-  5. Open the "terraform.tfvars" file and enter the required variables.
-[The details of the variables can be found here.](# Variables in the "tfvars" file)
+  5. Open the "terraform.tfvars" file and enter the required variables.The details of the variables can be found [here.](#variables-in-the-tfvars-file)
   7. Move the private key downloaded earlier into this directory.
   8. Change the ssh key permissions using the chmod 400 command ( chmod 400 "Keyname" )
   ```console